 If you think tomato plants are so clever, what with their quick growing and showy, tempting bright red fruits, then why do they have such feeble stalks that collapse as soon the first tomato adds its weight to their structure?
 Eh?
 Give them a hand and keep them in a vertical position by gently tying to stakes or creating a framework of string for them to lean against.

 Turn your back for two minutes and those eager growers will be sprouting shoots between leaf and stem.
 Unless you’re growing a bushy variety you should regularly snip them out with a pinch of your fingers.
-You don’t want excess energy going into side shoots – keep the plants climbing high.
+You don’t want excess energy going into side shoots – keep the plants climbing high and fruiting big.
 Another snip at the top of the plant is advisable when you’ve got a good amount of fruits set to focus energy into the harvest, rather than the rest of the plant.
 You can then also dispense with leaves at the bottom of the plant – these will just get in the way while you’re picking and prevent air from circulating between plants.

 For more information about our Palram Harmony greenhouse check out their website here